MischaU8/yumyum/exercises/modeling-exercise-14_0YDFU-rbeDM.md

 select both solids and perform a Boolean
-Union operation run the delete redundant topology command to clean up the mesh then add Phillips to all edges and you're good to go
+Union operation run the delete redundant topology command to clean up the mesh then add fillets to all edges and you're good to go